urbit/urbit.org-reloaded/content/docs/userspace/gall-guide/11-fail.md

 `wire`, the target ship and the target agent.

-How you might handle these cases (if you wanted to manually handle them) depends on the logic of your particular agent.
+How you might handle these cases (if you wanted to manually handle them) depends on the purpose of your particular agent.

 ## Helper core

-Back in the lesson on lustar virtual arms, we briefly mentioned a common pattern is to define an alias of `hc` for a "helper core" like:
+Back in the lesson on lustar virtual arms, we briefly mentioned a common pattern is to define a deferred expression for a helper core named `hc` like:

 ```hoon
 +*  this  .
     def   ~(. (default-agent this %.n) bowl)
     hc    ~(. +> bowl)
 ```

+The name `do` is also used frequently besides `hc`.

 A helper core is a separate core composed into the subject of the agent core, containing useful functions for use by the agent arms.
 Such a helper core would